medz/prisma-dart/docs/getting-started/upgrade_guides.md

 Now, Prisma Dart implements the same logging as the Prisma TS/JS client.

-For more loging information, see 👉 [Prisma Logging](https://www.prisma.io/docs/orm/prisma-client/observability-and-logging/logging).
+For more logging information, see 👉 [Prisma Logging](https://www.prisma.io/docs/orm/prisma-client/observability-and-logging/logging).

 #### Output to console